gerardobort/webrtc-data-channel-chunker/README.md

 ## Caveats

-The `Blob` support was not tested as it lacks of support in Node.JS.
+The `Blob` support was not tested intensively as it lacks of support in Node.JS.
 If you find any error please report.